ansegura7/DataCompression/README.md

 # Data Compression
 Project in which we explore different algorithms and compression approaches such as Huffman coding or entropy change.
-The distribution of the symbols of a file (image, electronic book, etc.) is also analyzed.
+The distribution of the symbols of the compressed files (image, electronic book, etc.) is also analyzed.

 ## Example
 <details open>